 Milo was scheduled to be put down, and I’m so happy she’s with us now.
 We’re caring for and socializing her a little bit before she’s adopted.
 I don’t think she’ll be living with us too long, she’s too cute.
 That’s the best picture I’ve been able to get of her so far – she never stops moving!
 Rocket cat.

-Let’s talk about this recipe.
+Let’s talk about this winter buddha bowl.
 If you like comforting, low effort meals, this is for you.
 The sweet potato, broccoli, and onions are chopped, tossed with some oil and spices, and then roasted in the oven while you put your feet up.
 The garlic is roasted with the other vegetables, and the lentils can be cooked ahead of time, or while the vegetables are in the oven.

 If you’re not a big fan of lentil salad (ahem, Graham) you could have this with something like refried beans or a poached egg instead.
 I love lentils.
 I think I lack the empathy to understand why anyone wouldn’t like lentils.